Intel-Media-SDK/MediaSDK/doc/mediasdk-man.md

 `SliceGroupsPresent`    | Nonzero value indicates that slice groups are present in the bitstream.
 Only AVC decoder uses this field.
 `MaxDecFrameBuffering`  | Nonzero value specifies the maximum required size of the decoded picture buffer in frames for AVC and HEVC decoders.
 `EnableReallocRequest`  | For decoders supporting dynamic resolution change (VP9), set this option to ON to allow `MFXVideoDECODE_DecodeFrameAsync` return [MFX_ERR_REALLOC_SURFACE](#mfxStatus).<br><br>See the [CodingOptionValue](#CodingOptionValue) enumerator for values of this option.
 Use [Query](#MFXVideoDECODE_Query) function to check if this feature is supported.
+`IgnoreLevelConstrain`  | If not zero, it forces SDK to attempt to decode bitstream even if a decoder may not support all features associated with given `CodecLevel`.
+Decoder may produce visual artifacts.
+Only AVC decoder supports this field.

 **Change History**